npalladino100/ec327-project/README.md

 ## first implementation - basic text-editing and file navigation
 This implementation supports all the standard emacs text-editing features, plus file navigation support using the direx package.
 Try it out by pressing `C-x C-j` and a popup will show the current directory, which can be navigated using the keyboard or mouse.

+If you prefer to use the keyboard, use `C-x C-f` to get an interactive file navigator.